dave-leeper/mock-server/README.md

 ## Endpoints
 Endpoints are traditional route handlers that accept an HTTP request and Response object and a next function.
 The lifetime of an endpoint object matches the lifetime of the server it's running in.
-TO give you an idea of how to write one, a sample end point is provided below.
+To give you an idea of how to write one, a sample end point is provided below.
 ```
 let Registry = require('../util/registry');